SarahTalaat/Shopify/README.md

 ## Features
-• Signup login with email verification.
+* Signup login with email verification.
-• View brands.
+* View brands.
-• View products of each brand.
+* View products of each brand.
-• View ProductDetails including: product images,ratings,description,reviews,etc.
+* View ProductDetails including: product images,ratings,description,reviews,etc.
-• Add or remove product from favorite or shoppingcart.
+* Add or remove product from favorite or shoppingcart.
-• Addshippingaddressandpaymentmethod.
+* Addshippingaddressandpaymentmethod.
-• Placeorders.
-• Searchinspecificcategoryorbrand.
-• Filterproductsbypriceorsubcategory.
+* Search in specific categor.
+* Filter products by price or subcategory.
-• View orders and .
+* View orders and .
-• Changecurrency.
+* Change currency.